-When correctly fitted the rotor blades must form a scroll pattern.
+Note that each flange plate is rotated slightly from the previous one creating a scroll pattern along the rotor shaft.
 This ensures that the blades enter the soil at regular intervals to even out the load on the machine transmission.
 When replacing worn blades remove one blade at a time and fit a replacement before proceeding to the next.
 This will ensure that the 'scroll' pattern is maintained.
 When fitting new blades use only genuine 'STANDEN' blades and blade bolts.
 Genuine blade bolts will have the correct shank length and tensile strength.
 Fit the bolt head against the blade with the spring washer and nut against the flange.
 Tighten the nuts to 35kgsM (250lbs/ft).

 To help provide alternative tilths the rotor flanges are drilled to accept either two, or three blade configurations.
-To identify the blade positions when changing formation from 2 - 3 blade, each hole has a number from 1 to 14, and the blades are fitted in the following fashion:-